ai-se/GENERAL/README.md

 bellwether methods.

-This site contains the scripts and data needed to supprot:
+This site contains the scripts and data needed to support:

 ```
 @misc{majumder2019learning,